ajs-voices/the-first-vestige/scenes/010-family.md

 "No." I grinned.

 Dev laughed.
-"No his body is a temple, mom.
+"No his body is a temple, Mom.
 The three of us worship at it all the time."

 I rolled my eyes, "You said not in front of your mother."

 She laughed.
 "I'm used to him and Dee, darling.
-You can't embarass me."
+You can't embarass me.
+Besides he's just like his father, always saying the most inappropriate thing."

 "Mom!"
 Dev yelled, "Don't say that."